-I’ve read so many amazing chapter books in 2017 and finally picked what I think are the best children’s chapter books of the year.
+I’ve read so many amazing middle grade books in 2017 and finally picked what I think are the best children’s chapter books of the year.
 You can’t go wrong with any of these!

 You know those (expensive) subscription book boxes?
 My kids love getting the goodies that come with the books.
 So I thought why make your own book box gift?
 Give your children a book plus a related bookish gift.
 Fun, right?
 You’ll see gift suggestions for each of the books — I think your kids are going to love this idea.

 I love this beginning chapter book because it’s entertaining, well-written, has the coolest mix of science and magic, a diverse main character, and fantastic illustrations.
 When her mom leaves town, Zoey is in charge of listening for the special doorbell that indicates a magical animal needs help.
 Soon, a tiny, sick dragon arrives.
 Zoey uses the scientific method to figure out how to help the little dragon that she names Marshmallow.
 Kids won’t even realize they’re learning STEM information because it’s such a fantastic plot.

 BUY: Zoey and Sassasfras: Dragons and Marshmallows with a dragon plush.

 Luminous and heartfelt, 11-year-old Alex Petroski’s story will grab your heart and expand it.
 His dream is to launch a rocket into space with his iPod of recordings about life on earth.
 The story is a transcription of what he records on the iPod — his solo journey to the rocket convention, the interesting people he befriends on the way and there, his trip Las Vegas to find information about his deceased father, and his unique, innocent perspective that tries to make sense of the world.

 BUY: See You in the Cosmos with a Stomp Rocket.